thoth-tech/jupyter-notebook-prototype/docxtopdf/README.md

 # Considerations
 In order to run the program, you must have a file to convert in the src/main/input folder before running the application.

+# Response Codes
+0 - The program successfully converted all files in the src/main/input directory to .pdf, and placed them in the src/main/output directory.

+101 - The program did not find any files in the src/main/input directory to convert.

+102 - The program found files in the src/main/input directory, but either all or some of the files were not converted.

 ### Author
 Jordan Litsas